ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     - Expand proofing methods to allow definition by object, with single string as optimization for common cases.
     - Removed "split_token" functionality.
     - Collapse "user_code" into a string instead of an object.
+    - References hash algorithm identifiers from the existing IANA registry

 - -09
     - Added security considerations on redirection status codes.